Asquera/elasticsearch-workshop-book/src/ilm/deletion.md

 The important property is the [filters](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filters.html) list that can take a number of `filtertypes` fields.
 Check the [age](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_age.html) and [pattern](https://www.elastic.co/guide/en/elasticsearch/client/curator/current/filtertype_pattern.html) filters.

-The `pattern` filter type allows to find indices that match the given string pattern.
+The `pattern` filter type allows to find indices that match the given string pattern, e.g. `logstash-`.
 The `age` filter type matches the indices based on their age.
 The age can be specified in multiple ways, e.g. name based, creation based, etc.

 > Specifying multiple filter types requires that indices match all of them.
 In this way indices can be filtered out.